How your grades are calculated.

 How we calculate your grades

-GradeGuide uses weighted averages to calculate grades at all levels (module, year, and degree), matching how most UK universities calculate grades.
+Weighted averages at module, year, and degree level, matching how most UK universities calculate grades.

-Note: Your university may use a different calculation method.
+Your university may use a different method.
 Always check with your institution for official grade calculations.

 Degree